rickabrac/iOSSQLiteSearch/README.md

 ## Description

-iOSSportSearch is an MVVM reference app I wrote in Swift that demonstrates performant use of SQLite to load and search a large sporting goods product catalog.
+iOSSportSearch is an MVVM app I wrote in Swift that demonstrates use of SQLite to load and search a large sporting goods catalog.

-## Requirements

-• Support iPhone and iPad
+• Supports iPhone/iPad

-• Import a large .csv describing a catalog of sporting goods
+• Downloads/ingests a 1M line .CSV describing catalog

-• Store the catalog in an SQLite database.
+• Stores catalog in an SQLite database

-• Optimize for memory consumption and performance.

-• Provide stats while the file is being processed.
+• Provides stats while catalog is loading

-• Provide an interface that allows the user to search the database.
+• Provides efficient search interface

 ## CSV Record format